Cosmology in holographic non-minimal derivative coupling theory: constraints from inflation and variation of gravitational constant: Phase portraits

 The autonomous system can be expressed without any needs of approximation.
 The phase portraits are shown in figure \ref{fig2}.
 Using approximations $\ddot\phi \approx 0, \dot\phi^2 \ll V, \dot{H} \ll H^2$.
 Late time trajectory is approximated,

 From figure \ref{fig2}, Late time behaviors of the system are considered as the behavior in the present epoch.
 If the scalar field is canonical (phantom), $\k = 0$, holographic term does not affect acceleration region, i.e. acceleration conditions of the GR and holographic cases are the same.
 In third and forth columns of the figure, NMDC term can affect the acceleration regions.
 The holographic term can alter the acceleration regions only in presence of NMDC field.
 For all three types of potential, we see qualitatively that the NMDC effect results in anatomy of the dynamics, i.e. it results in new late-time attractor trajectories in the acceleration regions, and that the holographic effect only changes shape of the acceleration regions and pattern of the phase paths.
 The holographic effect does not alter anatomy of the phase portraits.
+NMDC dynamical study in \cite{Skugoreva:2013ooa} has been generalized in \cite{Matsumoto:2017gnx} where qualitative analysis of NMDC gravity was reported in detail.
+In \cite{Matsumoto:2017gnx}, asymptotes of the dynamical system are found and the correponding asymptotic Hubble rates are reported therein.
+Holographic effect modifies all the asymptotic Hubble rates of NMDC gravity case via the gravitational constant $G$ and via the NMDC coupling $\kappa$.
+That is to say, the holographic effect changes $G$ to $G/(1-c^2)$ and $\kappa$ to $\kappa (1-c^2)$.
+For instance in \cite{Matsumoto:2017gnx}, two late time asymtotic Hubble rates of the NMDC gravity case are $H = \sqrt{8 \pi G V/{3}}$ and $H = 1/\sqrt{3\kappa}$.
+The holographic effect modifies these to $H = \sqrt{8 \pi G V/{3(1-c^2)}}$ and $H = 1/\sqrt{3\kappa (1-c^2)}$.
+Since the modification term, $(1-c^2)$ is only a constant, it does not change any anatomy of the NMDC phase portraits but it only changes pattern scale of the NMDC phase portraits as seen in figure \ref{fig2}.